Imperiumjervi/Config/README.md

 12. Which key
 13. Indent
 14. Autopairs
-15. Plugins to work with githu
+15. Plugins to work with Github
 16. Mason (To install your oww lsp servers)